vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2022/vf2022report.md

 ### Recommendations for the next fiscal year

 What can be done to improve the situation described in the previous section, in which Representative Murakami continues to struggle alone?
-The following are two suggestions.
+The following are two recommendations.

 1. Diversification of development resources
 2. Diversification of Business income